About S-map and S-map Online

 MBIE funding alone will not be sufficient to provide the needed national coverage in reasonable time.
 For this reason cooperative arrangements are being sought with other agencies to advance the work programme (e.g., Regional Councils).

 Groups with a particular interest in new soil data include:

 - Territorial authorities for policy development, monitoring programmes and consent rules

-- Rural servicing agencies and farm managers – to provide information for management, planning, and standards certification
+- Rural servicing agencies, farm managers and land owners – to provide information for management, planning, and standards certification

 The work is divided into two major land areas:

 - Lowlands, dominantly flat to rolling land.
 Landforms are of such low relief that digital elevation models (based on current 20-m contour data) cannot be used for soil modelling.
 Soil mapping uses conventional methods, based on air-photo interpretation and free-survey techniques.